kaste/mockito-python/docs/walk-through.rst

     verify(obj).say('Hi')

     # by default all invoked methods take any arguments and return None
-    # you can configure your expected method calls with the ususal `when`
+    # you can configure your expected method calls with the usual `when`
     when(obj).say('Hi').thenReturn('Ho')

     # There is also a shortcut to set some attributes